NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 vertical datums on the input but we do not recommend doing that.
 Also, you should note that the geoheader attached to those types of files usually does not describe the vertical datum they used.
-That can only be understood by careful reading of your provider’s documents.
+That can only be understood by careful reading of your provider's documents.

 In this example we use as an input low-resolution DEM the file ``srtm_53_07.tif``, a 90 meter resolution tile from the CGIAR-CSI